JaxonRailey/php-dump/README.md

 To use it, just include dump function in your project or include dump.php file.

-:star: **If you liked what I did, if it was useful to you or if it served as a starting point for something more magical let me know with a star** :green_heart:

 It is based on ``` var_export ``` function, you can use it instead of ``` print_r ```, ``` var_dump ```, ``` echo ```, and ``` var_export ```.
 Any other output will be cleaned up.